-Reading this confessional of a former recruiter, it's clear that there is a right way and a wrong way to go about recruiting.
+Reading the confessional of a former recruiter article, it's clear that there is a right way and a wrong way to go about recruiting.
 She used outdated job descriptions, based her decisions on keywords alone, and exaggerated the attractiveness of job listings.

 For those of you who aren't in the recruiting business yet, know that these are all big no-no's!

 If you want to learn how to become a recruiter, you've come to the right place.
 It's certainly not the same terrain as it was twenty or even ten years ago and truthfully, there's always something new to learn.

 Read on for some of our best advice for future recruiters.
 We'll cover the innate qualities of a good recruiter, as well as the skills you can--and should--pick up along the way!

 First on the docket is to explain what, exactly, a recruiter is.
 To put it simply, recruiters are a sort of middleman between a candidate and their potential employer.
 It is a recruiter's job to find the right candidate to fit an organization's vacant position.

 The question, then, is who does a recruiter work for?
 The candidate or the employer?

 The answer is both, although it's typical for the recruiter to work more directly for the employer.
 In other words, an organization might contract the help of a recruiter who then seeks out qualified candidates and/or screens current applicants.

 Sound easy?
 Well, there's a little bit more to it than just match-making.

 Although a recruiter may work for an organization, they also need to fulfil the needs of their candidates.
 That means communicating the roles and requirements of the position, discussing the candidates' qualifications (and red flags), and preparing them for their interviews.